ifreund/rundird/README.md

 ## Building

-rundird currently depends on the zig master branch, last tested at commit `1eaf069`.
-When zig 0.7.0 is released, rundird will stick with that version.

-In addition to zig, you will need the development headers for PAM installed.
-Then run, for example:
+rundird depends on [zig](https://ziglang.org) 0.7.0 and PAM.
+To build and install the daemon to `/usr/`:

 ```
-zig build -Drelease-safe=true --prefix /usr install
+zig build -Drelease-safe=true --prefix /usr/ install
 ```

 ## PAM configuration